itstrieu/itstrieu/README.md

 | **Statistical Consulting**      | Client relations, storytelling, and communication.                                            |

-My interest in data science was ignited by over five years of work with Viet Tan, during which I witnessed firsthand the potent combination of technology and human rights advocacy.
-Championing human rights and leveraging technology to empower Vietnamese individuals to resist restrictions on freedom fueled my passion for data-driven solutions.
-Additionally, working as the editor of Loa, a Viet Tan podcast, and learning about data journalism further contributed to my blossoming interest.
+My passion for data science was sparked during my extensive five-year tenure with Viet Tan, where I witnessed the transformative synergy of technology and human rights advocacy firsthand.
+Through championing human rights and leveraging technology to empower Vietnamese individuals against restrictions on freedom, I developed a deep-seated commitment to data-driven solutions.
+My role as the editor of Loa, a Viet Tan podcast, and my exploration of data journalism further nurtured this passion.

-This experience propelled me to pursue advanced studies at Texas A&M University (go Aggies!), where I earned an M.S. in Statistics to deepen my theoretical understanding and cultivate practical expertise crucial for advancing my skills in data science.
+This profound experience motivated me to pursue advanced studies at Texas A&M University, where I earned an M.S. in Statistics.
+This academic journey deepened my theoretical foundation and cultivated practical expertise essential for advancing in data science.

-In addition to my academic and professional background, I have made significant contributions as a project manager at Viet Tan, leading advocacy campaigns and training sessions.
-As the founder of the SGV Data Science Group and LA Tech’s AI Book Club, I promote collaboration and innovation within the tech community.
+Beyond academia, my leadership as a project manager at Viet Tan involved spearheading advocacy campaigns and conducting impactful training sessions.
+As the founder of the SGV Data Science Group and LA Tech’s AI Book Club, I foster collaboration and innovation within the tech community.

-Fluent in English and Vietnamese, with conversational Mandarin, I am equipped to navigate diverse environments in my pursuit of impactful data solutions.
+Fluent in English and Vietnamese, with conversational Mandarin, I navigate diverse environments adeptly in pursuit of impactful data solutions.

-I am excited to merge my expertise with my passion for human rights.
+I am eager to integrate my expertise with my passion for human rights.
 Let's connect and collaborate!